This document will highlight the Data protection policy for The Garioch Partnership referred to as TGP.

 - In the form of statements of opinion as well as facts

-- Which the Company obtains, holds or stores, organises, discloses or transfers, amend, retrieve, use, handle, process, transport or destroy.
+- Which TGP obtains, holds or stores, organises, discloses or

-- you provide or TGP gathers before or during the contract relationship or Engagement with the Company.
+- you provide or TGP gathers before or during the contract relationship or engagement with the organisation

 - is in the public domain.

-TGP will use information to carry out Business, to administer the contract and to deal with any problems or concerns you may have including:
+TGP will use information to carry out its operations and to deal with any problems or concerns you may.

 The Company will take reasonable steps to ensure that information is kept secure, as described later in the Policy.